nsensfel/prolix-coding-style/README.md

 * Name: Do not feel constrained by any length limit when naming something.
 * Function: isolate logical blocks into separate functions whenever possible.

+## Naming conventions
+As a general rule, use very descriptive name.
+Think *anti-assembly*: long, self-explaining names are preferred to short, confusing names.

+Generally, names are in lowercase and use underscores to separate words.

 ## Blocks
 Blocks are list of elements within braces, brackets, chevrons, parentheses, or other punctuation pairs of this kind.
 These punctuation pairs have to be present